Mary Putnam Jacobi

-Mary Corinna Putnam Jacobi (née Putnam; August 31, 1842 – June 10, 1906) was an esteemed American medical physician, teacher, scientist, writer, and suffragist.
-She was the first woman to study medicine at the University of Paris, and had a long career practicing medicine, teaching, writing, and advocating for women's rights, especially in medical education.
-Disparaging anecdotal evidence and traditional approaches, she demanded rigorous scientific research on every question of the day.
+Mary Corinna Putnam Jacobi (née Putnam; August 31, 1842 – June 10, 1906) was an English-American physician, teacher, scientist, writer, and suffragist.
+She was the first woman admitted to study medicine at the University of Paris and the first woman to graduate from a pharmacy college in the United States.

+Jacobi had a long career practicing medicine, teaching, writing, and advocating for women's rights, especially in medical education.
 Her scientific rebuttal of the popular idea that menstruation made women unsuited to education was influential in the fight for women's educational opportunities.

+Jacobi was a founding member of the League for Political Education and the Women's Medical Association of New York City, and was inducted into the National Women's Hall of Fame in 1993.

 Early life

-Mary Corinna Putnam was born on August 31, 1842 in London, England.
+Jacobi was born Mary Corinna Putnam on August 31, 1842, in London, England.
 She was the daughter of an American father, George Palmer Putnam and British mother, Victorine Haven Putnam, originally from New York City.
-Mary was the oldest of eleven children.
-At the time of Mary's birth, the family was in London because her father George was establishing a branch office for his New York City publishing company, Wiley & Putnam.
+She was the oldest of eleven children.
+At the time of Jacobi's birth, the family lived in London because her father George was establishing a branch office for his New York City publishing company, Wiley & Putnam.

-In 1848, at the age of six, Mary's family moved from London back to New York, where she spent the rest of her childhood and adolescence.
-Mary was educated at home by her mother Victorine for most of her early years before she attended a private school in Yonkers.
-Later she attended a public school for girls on 12th Street in Manhattan where she graduated in 1859.
+In 1848, at the age of six, Jacobi moved with her family from London to New York, where she spent the rest of her childhood and adolescence.
+Mary was educated at home by her mother before attending a private school in Yonkers.
+Later, she attended a public school for girls on 12th Street in Manhattan, from which she graduated in 1859.
 After graduating, she studied Greek, science, and medicine privately with Elizabeth Blackwell and others.

-As a teenager, Mary dabbled in writing, publishing short stories in The Atlantic Monthly from the age of fifteen, and later in the New York Evening Post.
+As a teenager, Jacobi published short stories in The Atlantic Monthly from the age of fifteen, and later in the New York Evening Post.